-The U.K. Associates of BIOS are offering a full scholarship for a student to participate in a 12-week research internship at BIOS, thanks to the generosity of AXA XL.
-This scholarship will cover the cost of the intern’s accommodation and meals at BIOS, as well as providing a small student stipend and a contribution to research expenses associated with the intern’s research project.
+The U.K. Associates of BIOS are offering full scholarships for U.K. students to participate in a 12-week research internship at BIOS.
+These scholarships will cover the cost of accommodation and meals at BIOS, as well as providing a small student stipend and a contribution to research expenses associated with the research project.
 Scholarship funds do not cover travel expenses or medical/travel insurance.

 The U.K. Associates of BIOS Internship Application Form is available here and the deadline for receipt of completed applications and required supporting documents is April 1.
 Successful applicants will be matched with available mentors and projects.
 In your application please clearly state which areas of BIOS research interest you and why.